The Collector (1965 film): Plot

-On the thirtieth—and allegedly final day of her captivity, Freddie prepares a meal in the house for Miranda and gives her a dress to wear for the occasion.
+On the thirtieth—and allegedly final—day of her captivity, Freddie prepares a meal in the house for Miranda and gives her a dress to wear for the occasion.
 Over dinner, he asks Miranda to marry him.
 She agrees, but Freddie senses her hesitation.
-Miranda attempts to flee the house, but he corners her in his study and chloroforms her before lying with her in an upstairs bedroom.
+He then confronts her for being disingenuous, reminding her that witnesses are needed for a formal marriage.
+Miranda pleads with Freddie that he had promised to let her go after thirty days, but he simply tells her that he can do as he wishes.
+Feeling completely trapped, Miranda attempts to flee the house, but he corners her in his study and chloroforms her before lying with her in an upstairs bedroom.
 When she regains consciousness in the cellar, Freddie assures her that he did not rape her.
 He tells her he intends to keep her until she "tries" to fall in love with him.
 After having a bath one night, Miranda unsuccessfully attempts to seduce him, but he senses her artifice and compares her to a prostitute.

 When Freddie escorts her back to the cellar during a rainstorm, Miranda seizes a shovel with which she strikes him on the head.
 Though wounded, Freddie takes advantage of Miranda's subsequent hesitation and manages to drag her back into the cellar.
 She accidentally breaks the electric heater just after their struggle.
 Miranda remains locked in the cold cellar, soaking wet, while Freddie receives medical attention.
 He returns three days later to find Miranda ill with pneumonia and goes into town to get a doctor.
 When he returns, having changed his mind about a doctor, he finds Miranda dead.
 Freddie buries the corpse under an oak tree on his property.

 A short time later, Freddie, convinced Miranda brought her fate on herself, again drives around, now stalking a young nurse in the hopes that he might have better success overall with a different sort of woman.

 Production

 Screenplay

+William Wyler turned down The Sound of Music to direct the film.

 The screenplay was written by Stanley Mann and John Kohn, based on the novel by John Fowles.
 However, Terry Southern contributed an uncredited script revision for Wyler after the producers became unhappy with the book's original darker ending; they wanted Miranda to escape.
 Southern's "happier" ending was rejected by Wyler.